 MONTEZUMA PASS, Ariz. - A brown ribbon carved a straight gash across a vast, flat desert basin, the only mark of human civilization visible on this wilderness.
 The partition charged up a steep hill in Montezuma Canyon, then suddenly stopped.
 Extra pieces lay in piles nearby, rusting monuments to an unfinished campaign promise.

 Republican presidential nominee Donald Trump came here on Thursday to heap praise on the structure standing to his right - “the Rolls-Royce of walls,” he called it - and lament the unused segments lying to his left.
-Joining him there, Border Patrol union leader Paul A. Perez called the standing fence “Trump wall” and the idle parts “Kamala wall,” after his Democratic opponent, Vice President Kamala Harris.
+Joining him, Border Patrol union leader Paul A. Perez called the standing fence “Trump wall” and the idle parts “Kamala wall,” after Trump’s Democratic opponent, Vice President Kamala Harris.

 Those labels were inaccurate.
-This section of 20-foot steel slats was actually built during the administration of President Barack Obama.
+This section of 20-foot steel slats was actually built in 2008, at the tail end of the George W. Bush administration, according to Loren Flossman, the former Customs and Border Protection official who oversaw the construction, and a 2012 report about the project.
+In some areas, fence construction funded during the Bush administration carried over into the presidency of Barack Obama.
 Trump added the unfinished extension up the hillside, an engineering challenge that cost at least $35 million a mile.
 The unused panels of 30-foot beams were procured during the Trump administration and never erected.

 “Where you were, that was kind of a joke today,” John Ladd, a Trump supporter whose ranch extends along the border, said while driving the dirt road along the barrier, the gapped panels making a flipbook out of the shrubby trees and grass on the other side.
-“Had to be in front of Trump’s wall, but you went to Montezuma, and that’s Obama’s wall.”
+Ladd noted that although Trump probably wanted to hold an event in front of a section of wall built during his presidency, the Montezuma barrier was constructed under a previous administration.

 “If Kamala truly wanted to close the border and continue building President Trump’s wall, she could go to the White House and do it today,” Trump campaign spokeswoman Karoline Leavitt said in a statement.
 “Only President Trump will get it done.”